PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

     Lasso, enet, RF, rnn, gru, and lstm, are not performing better than AR(1). and random forest seems to be better than other methods.

-In practice what is important to me for my CRP portfolio is ability to predicting negative returns, lets see how are the MAE for 10% and 20% quantiles.
+In practice what is important to me is ability to predicting negative returns, lets see how are the MAE for 10% and 20% quantiles.